RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

     // 1.
 Find the best places to split the input. let split_indices = unsafe { find_best_split_indices_simd(input, num_threads - 1) };

-    // If we couldn't find any valid split points, fall back to single-threaded. if split_indices.is_empty() {
+    if split_indices.is_empty() {
         return eval(input);
     }